“How long do your mats last?”, is probably the most common question people ask about Eucalyptus.

 Square timbers mean no wane, no rot, no bark, and no air.
 Because there’s more Eucalyptus heartwood in the mat, it performs better.

 If your mat doesn’t have square timbers it means that you are buying a collection of logs, not a timber mat.
 Square timbers are a buyer’s best friend.
 It’s geometry.
-If you have round-ish timbers then you’ve got wane, bark and sapwood.
+If you have round-ish timbers then you’ve paid for wood you aren’t getting and you’ve also got wane, bark and sapwood.
 Those parts of the tree aren’t strong.
 Wane, bark and sapwood evolved for different reasons, not structural strength as with the heartwood.

 Furthermore, when we use bolts in timber mats, we expect them to be biting into heartwood, not sapwood, wane or bark.
 If bolts are fastened through the spongier sapwood you can imagine the result – loose bolts as the sapwood, bark or wane begins to dry out, peel off, or lose its moisture.
 Once the bolts start to loosen the integrity of the mat as a whole drops.